henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 ## Interproscan approach
-### Perform InterproScan analysis

 Blast searches provide an indication about potential homology to known proteins.
 Interproscan, on the otherhand, combines a number of searches for conserved motifs and curated data sets of protein clusters etc.

+### Perform InterproScan analysis
-InterproScan can be run through a website or from the command line on a linux server:
+InterproScan can be run through a website or from the command line on a linux server.
+Here we are interested in the command line approach:

 Annotation -&gt; Interproscan - &gt; Run Interproscan